 Accessing WISE Applications: Security Basics

-In order to use any WISE application, you must first obtain a WAMS ID.
-If you already have access to other DPI applications, you may use that ID and skip this step.
+In order to use any WISE application, you must create a WAMS account.
+If you already have access to other DPI applications, you may continue to use the same WAMS account and may skip the steps immediately below.

 Setting up a WAMS account: